Paffendorf

 Paffendorf is a German electronic dance music project.
 The group consists of Ramon Zenker, also producer of Fragma, Gottfried Engels and Nicolas Valli.
 The project is represented by the Cologne DJ Christian Schmitz, active on Tiger Records.
-Paffendorf is best known for their year 2000 hit, "Where Are You", although they have had various successful hits across Europe, their best known in the UK being "Be Cool," which peaked at number 7 in the UK Singles Chart in June, 2002.
+Paffendorf is best known for their 2000 hit, "Where Are You", although they have had various successful hits across Europe, their best known in the UK being "Be Cool," which peaked at number 7 in the UK Singles Chart in June 2002.
 Their song, "Under My Skin", had become an Internet meme, featuring Momo, a character from the anime series Sumomomo Momomo repetitively imitating a train engine with her hands and jumping up and down.
 The song had been sped up to sound similar and rival to a more popular Internet meme, Caramelldansen.

 History

 Ramon Zenker was involved in a number of dance music projects in the late 80's, including Interactive ("Who Is Elvis").
 Engel's and Zenker's Samba dance project Bellini, centered around three female singers, began in 1997 with the release of "Samba de Janeiro" in various versions.
 It became an international hit (#2 in Germany) and was followed by an album and more singles.

-The trance project Paffendorf debuted with "Smile" (#22 in Germany) in 1998.
+The techno project Paffendorf debuted with "Smile" (#22 in Germany) in 1998.
 "Ruf Mich An" / "Call Me Now" and "Terminator" achieved Top 50 status.
 In the year 2000 they continued in that vein and made their breakthrough: "Where are You" went into the German Top 15 with "Everybody Scream" also making the Top 50.
 Their hit album, Dance City was also placed firmly in the Top 50 of the album charts.
 The track "Rhythm And Sex" continued the run, whilst "Be Cool" went to #7 in the UK Singles Chart in June 2002.
 At the same time Zenker co-founded and produced the Fragma ("Toca's Miracle").